pateldeep20/LearatRise/README.md

 # LearatRise
 I love my India.
-This is Branch 1.
+This is a Branch 1.
-It is my life.
+This is a Branch 2